veracode/verademo-dotnetcore/README.md

 Open `/reset` in your browser and follow the instructions to prep the database

-Login with your username/password as defined in `Utils.java`
+Login with your username/password as defined in `ResetController.cs :: _veraUsers

 ## AWS/Azure Deployment